Why Portugal’s NHR Tax Incentive is Going Away

 - NHR status obtained before the law comes into force: No implications.
 NHR status will still be in force for your ten-year period.

-- NHR application submitted: If you have acquired tax residency in Portugal or a residence permit until 31st December 2023, the deadline to request NHR status is 31st March 2024.
+- NHR application submitted: If you acquired tax residency in Portugal or a residence permit until 31st December 2023, the deadline to request NHR status was 31st March 2024.

-- Obtaining tax residence during 2024: Portugal’s NHR program is not available.
+- Obtaining tax residence during 2024: Portugal’s original NHR program is not available.

-The program gave low rates of tax to those who were non-habitual residents.
-It was somewhere to pay, not zero, but in the mid-single digits in tax, if you could structure things properly – all that is about to change.
+Portugal’s NHR program gave low rates of tax to those who were non-habitual residents.
+It was somewhere to pay, not zero, but in the mid-single digits in tax, if you could structure things properly.
+Unfortunately, all that has changed.

-Bowing to political pressure, particularly from left-wing politicians, during a recent television interview, Prime Minister Antonio Costa said that it no longer makes sense to continue the NHR regime because “maintaining this measure for the future is prolonging a measure of fiscal injustice,” adding ”the program is a biased way of inflating the market which has reached unsustainable prices.”
+Bowing to political pressure, particularly from left-wing politicians, during an early 2024 television interview, then-Prime Minister Antonio Costa said that it no longer makes sense to continue the NHR regime because ‘maintaining this measure for the future is prolonging a measure of fiscal injustice,’ adding ‘the program is a biased way of inflating the market which has reached unsustainable prices’.

-For the same political reasons as the government changed the golden visa scheme, they are ending this special tax status because the Portuguese Communist Party and the left bloc have highlighted the housing crisis and rising inflation.
+For the same political reasons as the government changed the golden visa scheme, they have ended this special tax status because the Portuguese Communist Party and the left bloc have highlighted the housing crisis and rising inflation.
 Costs also said that 59% of the people whose NHR status had expired decided to stay in the country.

 What is Portugal’s NHR Program?